How to collect and use customer data for more effective print marketing

 If you collect and store data about your customers you do have a responsibility to keep it safe and follow standards issued by the ICO.
 There is a guide for businesses here

-The data laws are about to change in 2018 and will also affect you as a data controller.
+The data laws changed to GDPR in 2018 and will also affect you as a data controller.